PosterForest: Hierarchical Multi-Agent Collaboration for Scientific Poster Generation: Conclusion

-In this work, we proposed a hierarchical multi-agent framework for scientific poster generation that explicitly models both the structure and content-layout interactions inherent in academic documents.
-The Poster Tree representation serves as a unifying intermediate, enabling integrated reasoning over textual and visual components.
-Through iterative multi-agent planning and coordination, our approach dynamically refines both content and layout to balance information density and visual harmony via Content Agent and Layout Agent.
-Experimental results across benchmarks and user studies confirm that our method substantially improves over existing approaches in terms of informativeness, structural consistency, and aesthetic quality.
+This work proposed PosterForest, a hierarchical multi-agent framework for scientific poster generation that explicitly models the interplay between document structure and layout design.
+The proposed Poster Tree serves as a unified intermediate representation, enabling integrated reasoning over semantic and spatial attributes.
+Through hierarchical refinement driven by Content and Layout Agents, our method dynamically balances information density and visual harmony without any training or dataset-specific tuning.
+Empirical results and user studies confirm that PosterForest substantially outperforms prior methods in informativeness, clarity, and structural quality.